TobikoData/sqlmesh/docs/reference/configuration.md

 | `auto_categorize_changes` | Indicates whether SQLMesh should attempt to automatically [categorize](../concepts/plans.md#change-categories) model changes during plan creation per each model source type ([Additional Details](#auto-categorize-changes))                                                                      | dict[string, string] | N        |

 ## Model configuration
+This section contains options that are specific to models.

+The `model_defaults` configuration is **required** and must contain a value for the `dialect` key.
+All SQL dialect [supported by the SQLGlot library](https://github.com/tobymao/sqlglot/blob/main/sqlglot/dialects/dialect.py) are allowed.

-This section contains options that are specific to models, which are set automatically unless explicitly overridden in the model definition.
+Other values are set automatically unless explicitly overridden in the model definition.

 ```yaml linenums="1"
 model_defaults: